solana-labs/solana/docs/src/proposals/stake-v2.md

 ### UpgradeToV2

-Given a V1 stake account and a signature from the stake or withdraw authority, reallocate the existing stake account and convert it to a V2 stake.
-Also reduces the delegation due to the higher rent-exemption.
-Fails if the stake account doesn't have enough lamports to cover the new rent-exemption.
+Given a V1 stake account, a signature from the stake or withdraw authority, and a funding account, reallocate the existing stake account and convert it to a V2 stake.
+The funding account adds the lamports necessary to cover the new rent-exemption.

 Side note: this would also be a great time to include the rent-exemption in the delegation.
 That way, smaller stakers get a tiny bit more, and there's a couple of other